yuanxun-yx/SplitCAD/README.md

 * GitHub diffs show `length: 10 -> 12`, not hex dumps
 * **AI-friendly**: With human-readable source files instead of opaque binaries, it's possible to train LLMs to analyze, repair, or generate CAD logic — similar to AI-assisted programming.

+### 🖱️ GUI-first, logic-tracked

+* Tools like CadQuery already adopt a source/result separation model — but they are code-first, not GUI-first, which makes them less accessible to most mechanical engineers
+* Visual modeling is inherently spatial and interactive; requiring users to write code for every action breaks this intuitive workflow
+* In contrast, our approach is GUI-first: users work visually, while every feature (sketch, extrude, pattern, etc) maps to an explicit source entry
+* No hidden state — everything is tracked and reproducible

 These ideas are not hypothetical.
 Tools like [KiCad](https://kicad.org/) have already proven the value of GUI-first, Git-native workflows in hardware design.
 KiCad stores structured text files (`.kicad_pcb`, `.sch`), enables readable diffs and reviewable PRs, and integrates cleanly with CI pipelines (e.g. [KiBot](https://github.com/INTI-CMNB/KiBot)).
 SplitCAD extends this proven paradigm to the domain of 3D mechanical CAD.

 ## 🧠 Lessons from Compiler History